Maddiaa0/huff-lsp/README.md

 ## TODO:

 - [x] Code Completion
+- [ ] InlayHint for stack height at current line

+- [ ] semantic token
+       make sure your semantic token is enabled, you could enable your `semantic token` by adding this line to your `settings.json`

 - [ ] Macro Renaming
 - [ ] Fault tolerant syntactic error diagnostics
 - [ ] Go to definition - for nested file types